Hanne Nabintu Herland: Public debate

 Herland has been an active and controversial public commentator and writer in Norway since the mid 2000s, voicing opposition against feminism, "globalism," and what she claims is a "liberal breaking up of traditional values."

 In 2007, she wrote the op-ed "Western women's defeat," in which she wrote that it is not strange that Africans rape women when they come to Norway and experience how worthless a woman's sexuality is in Western culture, where women are sexual objects according to Herland.
 Herland concludes: "In a country that is increasingly characterized by a deterioration of traditional values, the woman sits drunk and alone in bars at night in miniskirts – and thinks she's free."

 In the 2007 op-ed "Rasismen mot hvite," Herland claimed that the predominant form of racism in today's Norway is "the racism against white people."
 In 2009, she criticized feminism and said it had created many harsh Norwegian women, and that she understood men who preferred Russian and Thai brides.

-In 2010 the Christian organisation Digni removed a presention by Herland from their website after facing criticism.
+In 2010 the Christian organisation Digni removed a presentation by Herland from their website after facing criticism.
 A remix of the presentation, titled "Skal vi danse, Nabintu?", went viral in Norway.

 In 2011, Herland claimed that Norway is the West's most anti-semitic country, as even the state level is involved in a gross bias against Middle Eastern opinions.
 She said that anti-Israelism is the new face of anti-Semitism in Europe.
 She has for long addressed the problems of Middle Eastern Christians.

 Since the outbreak of The Arab Spring, Herland has warned extensively against the Western naive belief that the Arab Spring would lead to Western democracy in the Middle East.
 She has said the Arab Spring could become an Arab Winter.
 In March, 2011, she held a speech at the Oslo Symposium conference organised by various Christian right organisations, warning that chaos might be the result in Egypt after the fall of Hosni Mubarak.

 She has been sharply critical of US' involvement in the Middle East.

 In 2014, she was featured by RT in Worlds Apart.
 The Russian embassy in Norway has recommended Herland's blog as a source of information about Russia.

+In 2017 Nabintu Herland claimed in an interview with the Norwegian newspaper Dagen that Russia's president Vladimir Putin is the greatest leader of our time.